callaband/Bile_Acid_Review_2022/README.md

 ### Box 2 Legend:

-Bile acid with age - Observation of bile acids in meta analysis of metabolomics data associated with different human life stages using [ReDU]: https://redu.ucsd.edu/, revealing that patterns of bile acids change as we age.
+Bile acid with age - Observation of bile acids in meta analysis of metabolomics data associated with different human life stages using [ReDU](https://redu.ucsd.edu/), revealing that patterns of bile acids change as we age.

 ### Box 2 Discussion: